andamira/medula/README.md

 # <img src="https://raw.githubusercontent.com/andamira/osea/master/lib/img/apple-icon-touch.png" alt="Icon" title="Ósea" width="32"height="32"/> Ósea

-Is a mobile-first, HTML5 starter theme for WordPress.
-It is focused in clarity, modularity and versatility.
+A mobile-first, HTML5 starter theme for WordPress, focused in clarity, modularity and versatility.

 Ósea means _from the nature of the bone_ in spanish, and it is pronounced [ 'o se a ].